15jgme/15jgme/README.md

-- 👋 Hi, I’m @15jgme
+- 👋 Hi, I’m Jackson
-- 👀 I’m interested in robotics and autonomous systems
+- 👀 I’m interested in software development applied to robotics and autonomous systems, with a special focus on control and estimation
-- 🌱 I’m currently learning ROS, and embedded C++
+- 🌱 I’m currently learning ROS, Rust, and web development
-- 💞️ I’m looking to collaborate on robotics, estimation, or control projects!🚀
+- 💞️ I’m looking to collaborate on robotics, estimation, or control projects🚀
 - 📫 How to reach me https://twitter.com/jgme98

 <!---